fluxusfrequency/blog/how-to-choose-the-right-tech-stack.md

 At this point, you need to decide on your organizational architecture.
 Will you go toward a micro-services or other [Service-Oriented Architecture](http://fluxusfrequency.github.io/blog/2014/02/14/service-oriented-architecture/)?
 If so, consider the difficulty of making sure that there is clear encapsulation and well-defined APIs for each of your services.
 Perhaps you want to stick with a [monolith](https://m.signalvnoise.com/the-majestic-monolith-29166d022228#.deg42umkz), but it's time to start over and apply the lessons you've learned.
 Or, maybe you want to move from a server-rendered page style app to a JavaScript heavy client-side app.

-If you have an established and growing business and you find yourself making facing this decision, you should definitely consult with an experienced system architect and weight the benefits and drawbacks of each approach you're considering.
-Because the rewrite is an expensive and time-intensive process, and it greatly weakens your ability to add new features while it's going on.
+If you have an established and growing business and you find yourself facing this decision, you should definitely consult with an experienced system architect and weigh the benefits and drawbacks of each approach you're considering.
+Because the rewrite is an expensive and time-intensive process, it greatly weakens your ability to add new features while it's going on.
 Having the guidance of an skilled architect will help mitigate the cost and risk of making the switch-over.

 ### Evaluating Technologies